emqx/emqx-docs/en_US/design/design.md

 With Multi-core servers and modern operating system kernel, it can easily support 1 million TCP connections.
 The core issue is how to deal with business bottlenecks at the application level.

-EMQ X Broker solves all kinds of bottleneck problems of single node carrying 1 million connections at the business and application level.
+EMQX Broker solves all kinds of bottleneck problems of single node carrying 1 million connections at the business and application level.
 For the operating system kernel, TCP protocol stack, and Erlang virtual machine parameters of connection testing, see: <http://docs.emqtt.cn/zh_CN/latest/tune.html>

 ### Fully asynchronous architecture

-EMQ X Broker is a fully asynchronous architecture based on the Erlang/OTP platform: asynchronous TCP connection processing, asynchronous Topic subscription, and asynchronous message publishing.
+EMQX Broker is a fully asynchronous architecture based on the Erlang/OTP platform: asynchronous TCP connection processing, asynchronous Topic subscription, and asynchronous message publishing.
 Only for the resource load limitation part, it adopts synchronous design, such as TCP connection creation and Mnesia database transaction execution.

-In the EMQ X 3.0 version, from the Publisher to the Subscriber, a MQTT message flows   with a series of Erlang processes Mailbox flows asynchronously inside the EMQ XBroker:
+In the EMQX 3.0 version, from the Publisher to the Subscriber, a MQTT message flows   with a series of Erlang processes Mailbox flows asynchronously inside the EMQXBroker:

 ![image](../assets/design_2.png)

 ### Message persistence

-EMQ X open source products do not support message persistence within the server, which is an architectural design choice.
-Firstly, the core problem solved by EMQ X is connection and routing; secondly, we think that built-in persistence is a wrong design.
+EMQX open source products do not support message persistence within the server, which is an architectural design choice.
+Firstly, the core problem solved by EMQX is connection and routing; secondly, we think that built-in persistence is a wrong design.

 Traditional MQ servers with built-in message persistence, such as the widely used JMS server ActiveMQ, have redesigned the persistence part in almost every major version.
 There are two design issues with built-in message persistence: